xicotet/xicotet/README.md

 <h1 align="center">Hi 🙋‍♂️, I'm Pablo Cano</h1>
 <h3 align="center">A passionate Android Developer from Spain</h3>

-- 🔭 I’m currently working on [ZonaBlava](https://github.com/xicotet/ZonaBlava), an innovative Android application that simplifies regulated parking management, allowing users to conveniently obtain virtual parking tickets on their mobile devices and eliminating the need for physical parking meters.
+- 🔭 I’m currently working on [ZonaBlava](https://github.com/xicotet/ZonaBlava), a cutting-edge Android app that streamlines regulated parking management by enabling users to effortlessly acquire virtual parking tickets on their mobile devices, eliminating the hassle of physical parking meters.

 - 🤝 I’m looking for help with [MeteoApp-Oratge](https://github.com/xicotet/MeteoApp-Oratge), a simple yet useful Android application designed to provide meteorological information to users in a convenient and accessible manner.
 Serving as a keystone for a broader project, this app aims to deliver accurate weather forecasts, real-time updates, and other relevant meteorological data to enhance the user's understanding and preparedness for weather conditions

 - 🌱 I’m currently learning **Jetpack Compose and cross-platform app development**

-- 📫 How to reach me **contact@pablocano.org**
+- 📫 How to reach me → **contact@pablocano.org**

-- 📄 Know about my experiences by reading my CV [https://drive.google.com/file/d/1zW64tAZ9m9uhyODxnkyOZjEbJMeeoxJ0/view?usp=sharing](https://drive.google.com/file/d/1zW64tAZ9m9uhyODxnkyOZjEbJMeeoxJ0/view?usp=sharing)
+- 📄 Know about my experiences by reading my CV → [https://drive.google.com/file/d/1zW64tAZ9m9uhyODxnkyOZjEbJMeeoxJ0/view?usp=sharing](https://drive.google.com/file/d/1zW64tAZ9m9uhyODxnkyOZjEbJMeeoxJ0/view?usp=sharing)

 - ⚡ Fun fact **I love endurance running races like marathons or half marathons**